cjijcb/partdec/README.md

   -t, --timeout &lt;TIME&gt;
             Set the HTTP request timeout.
 TIME is a number followed by a
             suffix: ms, s, m, or h to represent milliseconds, seconds, minutes, or hours, respectively (e.g., -t 1h2m3s).
 The default is 0, meaning no timeout.

   -x, --no-connection-reuse
             Disable the HTTP Keep-Alive or connection reuse.
-This ensures a separate connection per output file in multipart HTTP(S) downloads.
+This ensures a separate connection per file part in multipart HTTP(S) downloads.

   -H, --header &lt;HEADER_NAME:VALUE&gt;
             Set or add an HTTP header.
 This option can be used multiple times